hashicorp/terraform-provider-aws/website/docs/r/batch_compute_environment.html.markdown

 ## Argument Reference

-* `compute_environment_name` - (Required) The name for your compute environment.
+* `compute_environment_name` - (Optional, Forces new resource) The name for your compute environment.
 Up to 128 letters (uppercase and lowercase), numbers, and underscores are allowed.
+If omitted, Terraform will assign a random, unique name.
+* `compute_environment_name_prefix` - (Optional, Forces new resource) Creates a unique compute environment name beginning with the specified prefix.
+Conflicts with `compute_environment_name`.
 * `compute_resources` - (Optional) Details of the compute resources managed by the compute environment.
 This parameter is required for managed compute environments.
 See details below.
 * `service_role` - (Required) The full Amazon Resource Name (ARN) of the IAM role that allows AWS Batch to make calls to other AWS services on your behalf.
 * `state` - (Optional) The state of the compute environment.
 If the state is `ENABLED`, then the compute environment accepts jobs from a queue and can scale out automatically based on queues.
 Valid items are `ENABLED` or `DISABLED`.
 Defaults to `ENABLED`.